sgurjar/docs/ej-itm66.md

 it.
 Two or more threads can reads same value and return same number.

 One way to fix the `generateSerialNumber` method is to add the `synchronized` modifier to its declaration.
-This ensures that multiple invocations won’t be interleaved, and that each invocation will see the effects of all previous invocations.
-Once you’ve done that, you can and should remove the volatile modifier from nextSerialNumber.
+This ensures that multiple invocations won't be interleaved, and that each invocation will see the effects of all previous invocations.
+Once you've done that, you can and should remove the volatile modifier from nextSerialNumber.

 ###Using `j.u.c.atomic`